-Class additions (including enrollment) are not permitted after the eighth business day of a 16 week semester, or after the fourth business day of an 8 week semester, except by special permission of both the Vice President for Academic Affairs and class instructor.
+Class additions (including enrollment) are not permitted after the fifth business day of a 16 week semester, or after the three business days of an 8 week semester, except by special permission of both the Vice President for Academic Affairs and class instructor.
 Such permission will only be granted in exceptional circumstances.
 Classes missed before a student registers may be counted as absences.